Alalilacias/it-academy/Backend Java Specialization/README.md

 In this folder, you'll find the exercises that the students are made to solve and brief explanations of them.
 While the level of the initial exercises might seem more that of a beginner, it's meant to be a progression, so looking at all of them gives you an idea of the growth of the student and the latest exercises give you a view of their current skills.

+The folders are divided by Springs (Sx, with S being its abbreviation and X the number), Tasks (Tx), Levels (nx), and exercises.
+The Springs are the different subjects of the course, the tasks are the different sub-subjects they're divided into, the levels are difficulty levels that the student can solve depending on their ability and the time they can spend on the course, exercises are self-explanatory.

 As per usual, feel free to contact the owner of this repository for any inquiries you might have.